RemainNA/auraxis-bot/README.md

 ### /auraxiums [name] \<platform>

 Returns a chronological list of a character's Auraxiums.
+Only 20 are displayed at first, but clicking the "View all" button will show the full list in an ephemeral message.

+### /directives [name] \<platform>

-Only 20 are returned at first, but clicking the "View all" button will show the full list in an ephemeral message.
+Returns a chronological list of a character's completed directives.
+Only 20 are displayed at first, but clicking the "View all" button will show the full list in an ephemeral message.

 #### /outfit [tag] \<platform>